We are located at the corner of Sanders and Dundee roads in Northbrook, Illinois.

 Rev. Woo, who received his Doctorate of Leadership from Midwest University in Missouri, finished the Ph.
 D. coursework in the area of the New Testament and holds a Master of Divinity from Drew University in New Jersey.

-Rev. Woo and his wife, Youngmi, have two sons: Samuel is studying at Yale University, and Enoch is studying at Culver Academies in Indiana.
+Rev. Woo and his wife, Youngmi, have two sons, Samuel and Enoch.

 J.D.
 Rich is a long-time member of the North Northfield family.
 He joined the choir right after high school and has been a member ever since.